Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Algorithms and theory

 Here, $\hat{A}_0(N)^\dagger$ is the Moore-Penrose pseudo inverse of a lower rank approximation of $A_0(N)$ via the singular value threshold $\gamma(N)$.
-The constant $C>0$ depends on $\theta$, $M$, $d$, $(\tilde{x}_m)_{m=1}^d$, and the constant appearing in the bounds of the Weyl-type sum. \end{theorem} We provide the accurate definition of the low rank approximation via the singular value threshold in Appendices.
-We mention that by using the results shown in \citep{song2002note}, the bound on spectral norm \eqref{order} can be translated to the bounds on eigenvalues, where the constant depends on the form of $A$.
+The constant $C>0$ depends on $\theta$, $M$, $d$, $(\tilde{x}_m)_{m=1}^d$, and $C_{\rm ws}(L)$. \end{theorem} We mention that by using the results shown in \cite{song2002note}, the bound on spectral norm \eqref{order} can be translated to the bounds on eigenvalues, where the constant depends on the form of $A$.
 As described in Theorem \ref{thm:2}, the constant is not the absolute constant for any problem instance but depends on several factors; however, for the same execution, this rate is useful to judge how many samples one collects to estimate eigenvalues.